 With each step in the development of tea brewing, new porcelain ware kept pace with the demands of tea culture.
 During the Song Dynasty the tea bowl was pre-eminent and grew into an art form.
-Later brewing loose tea leaves demanded a new vessel suitable for infusing the leaves, keeping the liquor hot, and holding back the leaves when pouring.
+Later, brewing loose tea leaves demanded a new vessel suitable for infusing the leaves, keeping the liquor hot, and holding back the leaves when pouring.
 This became the teapot and it is today the universal symbol of tea brewing.
 In fact, hardly anyone can imagine a time before teapots existed.

-The 20th century was largely a difficult time for tea cultivation in China given the upheavals of war and politics.
+The 20th century was largely a difficult time for tea cultivation in China because of the upheavals of war and politics.
 Expensive Chinese teas were less available and foreign teas became more prominent in the world market.
 Today, with new affluence in China top grade teas are again being cultivated after decades of socialist austerity.
 It is now common to come across many exquisite varieties that were once confined to the Imperial Court and nobility.
 Tea from China has regained its status as a symbol of fine living and luxury.
-All the tea in China is once again an apt expression of great wealth and immense promise.
+All the Tea in China is once again an apt expression of great wealth and immense promise.